-The calculated path coefficients in this model explain the magnitude of the direct influence on endogenous variables, namely organizational change, changes in management accounting practice and organizational performance.
+The calculated path coefficients in this model explain the magnitude of the direct influence on endogenous variables, namely organizational change, changes in management accounting practices and organizational performance.
 The direct and indirect effects on the relationship between the two variables are explained in Table 2.

-Table 2

-Direct, Indirect and Total Effects
+Table 2Direct, Indirect and Total Effects